What would you love to see happen on your team?

-- An in-person coaching workshop in your community OR 6 online 2 hour modules (note: only the virtual format is currently available) with an ICF-certified coach to lay the foundation for coaching towards highly effective teams
+- A one day in-person coaching workshop in your community OR 6 online 2 hour modules (note: only the virtual format is currently available) with an ICF-certified coach to lay the foundation for coaching towards highly effective teams;

 - Up to four virtual team coaching sessions at approximately 1 month, 2 months, 4 months and 6 months after the workshop to provide additional team support and up to three one-on-one coaching sessions with leadership (eg. department or site lead);

 - A concierge service linking your team to programs and resources in BC;

 - Financial support up to $40,000 that may be used to participate in further team educational opportunities (eg. workshop or course registration fees, etc.) or to cover expenses associated with conducting a quality improvement project.
 Note this funding is not eligible to be used for remuneration or backfill;